lbsa71/NoComments/README.md

 # ✅ Goal:

-> Build a Roslyn analyzer that forbids comments, enforce it on itself via CI, and publish it to NuGet only if it passes.
+> Build a Roslyn analyzer that forbids comments that don't have the shibbolet string "[!]" in it, unless it's a xmldoc comment, enforce it on itself via CI, and publish it to NuGet only if it passes.

 ---